PoRa-dayo/BBone_Decom/README.md

 ### Decoding bbone files

 In your BBone_Decom-main folder, open Terminal.
-If you haven't installed Python, type:
+If you haven't installed Python3, type:

 ```bash
 $ python3
 ```

-This will open the installer if you haven't installed Python.
+This will open the installer if you haven't installed Python3.
 After installing, type:

 ```bash
 $ exit